 Are HSAs voluntary?

-Sometimes, they are automatically included in your employment benefits, with your HR team opening your account at the same time they enroll you in your health plan.
+Sometimes your company’s HR team will open your account at the same time they enroll you in your health plan.
 However, contributing funds to the account is fully your choice.

 Do employers contribute money to HSAs?

-This isn’t always the case, but many employers will add funds to employee HSA accounts.
+Not always, but many employers will add funds to employee HSA accounts.
 If yours does, you can grow your healthcare savings without needing to contribute any of your actual wages.
-If you do opt to add funds, make sure that you don’t exceed the yearly limit between your contributions and those of your company.
+If you opt to add funds, make sure that you don’t exceed the yearly limit between your contributions and those of your company.

 What are the biggest differences between HSAs and FSAs?

 The main differences are in who owns the account and what happens to the funds at the end of the year.
-With FSAs, while your employer cannot access the funds, their account belongs to them — you leave the company and you lose access.
-In contrast, you own your HSA.
+While HSAs belong to enrollees, FSAs belong to employers — if you leave the company, you lose access.
 FSA funds also expire at the end of each year, while HSA funds roll over.

 If I have both an FSA and an HSA, which should I use?